magento/merchdocs/src/system/saas.md

 title: Magento Services
 ---

-To connect to [Magento SaaS Services]({% link configuration/services/saas.md %}), you need a Magento API key.
-With the API key, you can then create a SaaS environment.
+Some Magento features are deployed as SaaS services.
+To use these services, you must connect your Magento instance to these services using an API key and specifying the SaaS environment in the Magento configuration.

-## Generate an API key {#genapikey}
+## Magento API key {#apikey}

 When you create a Magento account, identified by a MageID, you can generate a Magento API key.
 To use Magento Commerce SaaS services, such as Product Recommendations, the license-holder must generate the API key in order to pass entitlement validation.
 This API key can then be passed to the systems integrator or development team that manages the SaaS projects and environments on behalf of the license-holder.
 If you are a Magento solution partner, the contract signer should generate the API key.

+### Generate an API key {#genapikey}

 1. Log in to your Magento account at [https://account.magento.com](https://account.magento.com/){:target="_blank"}.